David R. Millard

-David R. Millard (born February 10, 1953) is a US Republican member of the Pennsylvania House of Representatives for the 109th legislative district.
-He was elected in a special election on January 27, 2004 to fill the unexpired term of John Gordner, who was elected to the Pennsylvania Senate.
+David R. Millard (born February 10, 1953) is an American Republican politician who served as a member of the Pennsylvania House of Representatives for the 109th legislative district.
+He was elected in a special election on January 27, 2004, to fill the unexpired term of John Gordner, who was elected to the Pennsylvania State Senate.

-Biography
+Early life and education

-Millard attended Bloomsburg High School, graduating in 1971.
+A native of Bloomsburg, Pennsylvania, Millard graduated from Bloomsburg High School in 1971.
 Millard's mother suffered a series of strokes before he was born.
 When he was 15, she died.
 Afterward, Millard's father worked multiple jobs to support David and his five elder siblings.
-After taking classes at night, Millard earned a degree in office administration from Bloomsburg University in 1988.
+After taking classes at night, Millard earned a Bachelor of Science degree in office administration from Bloomsburg University in 1988.

+Career

+Prior to elective office, Millard worked for Bechtel from 1974 to 1984.
+He then worked for the PPL Corporation until his election in 2004.
+As an employee of PPL, he joined and served in the leadership of the local chapter of the International Brotherhood of Electrical Workers.
+He also served as director of the Bloomsburg Fair and vice-president of the Bloomsburg Volunteer Fire Department.

+In December 2021, Millard announced he would not seek re-election in 2022 and would also be retiring from his director position on the Bloomsburg Fair Board.

+Millard was a member of the Judiciary Committee and served as chair of the Tourism & Recreational Development Committee.

+Personal life

 Millard's second wife, Emily, died in 1996 after a three-month bout with cancer.
 He married his third wife, Rita, in 1999.
 The Millards own and operate a real estate rental business and a fabric store in Bloomsburg, Pennsylvania.

-Prior to elective office, Millard worked for Bechtel Power Corporation from 1974 to 1984.
-He then worked for PPL until his election in 2004.
-As an employee of PPL, he joined and served in the leadership of the local chapter of the International Brotherhood of Electrical Workers.
-He also served as director of the Bloomsburg Fair and vice-president of the Bloomsburg Volunteer Fire Department.

-In December 2021, Millard announced he would not seek re-election in 2022 and would also be retiring from his director position on the Bloomsburg Fair Board.

-Millard currently sits on the Judiciary and Tourism & Recreational Development as Chair.